-Prepayment of Minimum Tax Requirement
+Prepayment of Minimum Tax

-Corporations that meet the prepayment requirement in the current year and had a tax liability of \$100 (the minimum tax) for the previous year may choose to prepay the minimum tax amount of \$100 on the 15th day of the 12th month instead of four increments of \$25.
+Corporations that meet the prepayment requirement in the current year and had a tax liability of \$100 (the minimum tax) for the previous year may choose to prepay the \$100 minimum tax on the 15th day of the 12th month instead of four payments of \$25.

-Corporations that met the prepayment requirement in the previous year and have a tax liability of \$100 (the minimum tax) in the current year may choose to prepay the minimum tax amount of \$100 on the 15th day of 12th month instead of four increments of \$25.
+Corporations that met the prepayment requirement in the previous year and have a tax liability of \$100 (the minimum tax) in the current year may choose to prepay the minimum tax amount of \$100 on the 15th day of 12th month instead of four payments of \$25.
 In this case, the corporation must pay \$100, not 90 percent.